ios-dev-ucdavis/course-website/pages/finalproj/README.md

 On Canvas, you should submit your repository link.

-The GitHub repo should contain the following:
+> The GitHub repo should contain the codebase for your app (does not need to be 100% functional, but should be logical.
+Some crashes and errors are fine)
-Codebase for your app (does not need to be 100% functional, but should be logical.
-Some crashes and errors are fine) Make sure the code is generally commented with core goals in each file
+Make sure the code is generally commented with core goals in each file